-2.1.2 Customers' Preferences and Expectations:
+2.1.2 CUSTOMERS' PREFERENCES AND EXPECTATIONS:

-20 B2M LP's 500kV double circuit transmission line is part of Ontario's bulk electric thus, the partnership has not performed any independent customer research.

-22 major generating sources and delivering that power to major load centres in Ontario.

-B2M LP has no delivery points and therefore has no customers that it directly serves;
+- NRLP's 230kV double circuit transmission line is part of Ontario's bulk electric system, - 27 which helps to ensure the adequacy of supply to the province by connecting to major - 28 generating sources and delivering that power to major load centres in Ontario.
+NRLP has - 29 no delivery points and therefore has no customers that it directly serves.
+Thus, the - partnership has not performed any independent customer research.

-26 Customer research undertaken by other transmitters (e.g. Hydro One Networks Inc.)

-shows that most customers in Ontario want low rates and high reliability.
-B2M LP's fiveyear plan supports these general customer objectives by proposing no planned capital spending and a minimal OM&A budget required to maintain B2M LP's transmission
+- Research undertaken by other transmitters (e.g. Hydro One Networks Inc.) shows that - most customers in Ontario want low rates and good reliability.
+NRLP's five-year plan - supports these general customer objectives by proposing no planned capital spending and a minimal OM&A budget required to maintain NRLP's transmission reliability to keep ratepayer costs as low as possible.
+NRLP has signed an Agreement with Hydro One Networks Inc. ("HONI") to provide maintenance and operational services on the transmission line for the next five years.
+Having this service provider, with its breadth of capabilities and local knowledge, provides assurance that the assets will be operated and maintained in accordance with good utility practices and reliability standards.

-Filed: 2019-07-31 EB-2019-0178 Exhibit B-1-3 Attachment 1 Page 5 of 17
+Filed: 2019-10-25 EB-2018-0275 Exhibit B-1-3 Attachment 1 Page 5 of 17